Deducteam/lambdapi/doc/sections/commands.md

 set declared "x₃"
 ```

-**Warning:** some chacks are performed upon the declaration of infix symbols
+**Warning:** some checks are performed upon the declaration of infix symbols
 and identifiers, but they are by no means sufficient (it is still possible to
 break the parser by defining well-chosen tokens).